odoo/documentation/content/administration/odoo_sh/getting_started/create.rst

 Partners can use their partnership codes to start a trial.
 Should their clients start a project, they ought to get an Enterprise subscription including Odoo.sh and use its subscription code.
-The partner will get the full amount as back commission.
+The partner will get 50% of the amount back as commission.
 Contact your sales representative or account manager in order to get it.

 When submitting the form, if you are notified your subscription is not valid, it either means: